Meet our Current Royalty

 Sweetheart Title Contestants are NOT required to give a speech, but it is highly encouraged.

-The horsemanship competition and ringside judge’s interviews will be conducted Monday of the PRCA Rodeo at 7:00 pm in the indoor arena – rain or shine.
+The horsemanship competition and ringside judge’s interviews will be conducted Monday, June 9, 2025 at 7:00 pm in the indoor arena – rain or shine.

 Horsemanship Rules:

-• Contestants may ride the horse of their choice.
-NO STALLIONS.
+- Contestants may ride the horse of their NO STALLIONS.
 Each contestant is responsible for their mount.

 A NEGATIVE COGGINS IS REQUIRED for all horses used in the competition.
 Please make sure that you have them with you every night; they will be checked at the gate.